hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ## Load measurements

-Experimental data can be used for both: visualizing and parameter estimation.
+Experimental data can be used for both visualization and parameters estimation.
 To read more about measurements tables format see the [documentation](@ref measurement).

 ![fig02](fit-fig02.png)

-File can be downloaded here: [measurements.csv](./fit-files/measurements.csv).
-The presented dataset includes the measurement of `C1` with unknown variance equal for a particular condition.
+The measurements file can be downloaded here: [measurements.csv](./fit-files/measurements.csv).
+The dataset includes `C1` observable measurements with unknown variance.

-The measurement table can be loaded into platform using `read_measurements` and `add_measurements!` functions.
+The measurement table can be loaded into the `Platform` using `read_measurements` and `add_measurements!` functions.

 ```julia
 measurements_df = read_measurements("./measurements.csv")